Application and $50 fee

 Norfolk, VA 23529 USA

 The Office of International Admissions awards general education and elective undergraduate course credit from classes taken at accredited foreign and U.S. post secondary institutions.
 Core departmental course credit is awarded by academic advisors within the college.
-English translations of course/catalog descriptions are required, and will expedite the evaluation process.
-Advanced Placement (AP) and International Baccalaureate (IB) credits are awarded once official scores are received.
+Official English translations of course/catalog descriptions are required.

 - Monarch TRANSFERmation - transfer course database of U.S. institutions.